vanheeringen-lab/seq2science/.github/pull_request_template.md

-**What problem is the PR solving**
+**What problem is the PR solving / What's new?**
-A description of the problem that is being solved.
+A description of the problem that is being solved, or which new feature is implemented.
 Please link to other relevant issues/pr if relevant

 **What did change**
 Explain clearly and concisely what you changed.
 Why did you take certain design decisions?
 What did you try?
 What didn't work?